 Bright indirect lighting conditions are most suitable for both plants.

-The ideal temperature would be between 65 degrees to 85 degrees Fahrenheit (around 18 degrees to 29 degrees Celsius).
+The ideal temperature would be between 65° to 85°F (around 18° to 29°C).
 Lower temperatures damage the leaves.

 Aerated and quick-draining potting mix works great for these beauties.
 If you are using Cocopeat, make sure to add in some sand for proper drainage.